vickychijwani/sicp-solutions/README.md

 NOTE
 ----
  - Files prefixed with a tilde (~) denote incomplete / incorrect solutions.
- - Single digit exercise numbers are padded (i.e., 1.7 becomes 1.07) so that the files containing solutions are sorted correctly in the repository.
+ - Single digit exercise numbers are padded (i.e., 1.7 becomes 1.07) so that files are sorted correctly.